 - The Alcoholic: The main theme of the movie.
 Both Kirsten and Joe become unable to function without a steady supply of alcohol.

 - Belligerent Sexual Tension: Joe and Kirsten, when they first meet.

-- Bittersweet Ending: Very, very bitter.
+- Bittersweet Ending: Bordering on a Downer Ending.
 Joe eventually gets sober, but Kirsten doesn't, and they break up.